Taraka Ratna: Early life

 Nandamuri Taraka Ratna was born on 22 February 1983 in Hyderabad, Andhra Pradesh.
-He is the son of Nandamuri Mohan Krishna, a cinematographer in Telugu cinema and Nandamuri Shanti.
-He is the grandson of Telugu actor and former Chief Minister of Andhra Pradesh, N. T. Rama Rao, his wife Nandamuri Basavatarakam and N. Trivikrama Rao.
+He was the son of Nandamuri Mohana Krishna, a cinematographer in Telugu cinema, and Nandamuri Shanti.
+He was the grandson of Telugu actor and former Chief Minister of Andhra Pradesh, N. T. Rama Rao, his wife Nandamuri Basavatarakam and N. Trivikrama Rao.
 He has a sister, Rupa.

 Ratna was the cousin of actors Nandamuri Kalyan Ram and Jr. N.T.R, and politician Nara Lokesh.
-He is the nephew of actor and politician Nandamuri Balakrishna, actor and politician Nandamuri Harikrishna, politicians Daggubati Purandeswari,Daggubati Venkateswara Rao, and former chief minister of Andhra Pradesh, N. Chandrababu Naidu.
+He is the nephew of actor and politician Nandamuri Balakrishna, actor and politician Nandamuri Harikrishna, politicians Daggubati Purandeswari,Daggubati Venkateswara Rao, and chief minister of Andhra Pradesh, N. Chandrababu Naidu.

-Fondly called "Obu" by his family, Taraka Ratna was reportedly willing and preparing himself to contest in the 2024 Andhra Pradesh Legislative Assembly Elections, according to Telugu Desam Party chief N. Chandrababu Naidu.
+Fondly called "Obu" by his family, Taraka Ratna was reportedly preparing to contest the 2024 Andhra Pradesh Legislative Assembly Elections, according to Telugu Desam Party chief N. Chandrababu Naidu.

 Career

 Ratna made his debut with Okato Number Kurraadu (2002), written and produced by K. Raghavendra Rao.
-During his debut, Taraka Ratna signed nine films at once as the lead (a world record) including Yuva Rathna (2003), Taarak (2003), and Bhadradri Ramudu.
-His role as the antagonist in Amaravathi (2009), for which he received a Nandi Award, was well received.
+During his debut, Taraka Ratna signed nine films at once as the lead (a record) including Yuva Rathna (2003), Taarak (2003), and Bhadradri Ramudu.
+His played the antagonist in Amaravathi (2009), for which he received a Nandi Award.

-He also acted in Nandeeswarudu, Maha Bhaktha Siriyala(2014), Venkatadri(2009), Kakatheeyudu(2019), Devineni(2021) and a webseries 9 Hours among others.
+He also acted in Nandeeswarudu, Maha Bhaktha Siriyala (2014), Venkatadri (2009), Kakatheeyudu (2019), Devineni (2021) and a TV series 9 Hours amongst others.